710: Where Should You Concentrate Your Cannabis Marketing and PR?

 A good publicist will not only have a variety of ideas on how best to convey why concentrates are so enduring and innovative, they will also know what different journalists and editors are looking for when it comes to coverage.

-Maybe it’s a technology angle for a reporter who typically covers Apple and Tesla’s offerings.
+Maybe it’s a technology angle for a reporter who typically covers Apple and Adobe’s offerings.
 Maybe it’s a labor angle exploring how extraction processes can be made safer for workers.
 Or maybe it’s folding a concentrates product into a general shopping guide ahead of other retail holidays like Father’s Day or best-of product roundups—O.pen’s Sesh accessory was declared the Best Way to Share a Vape Cartridge by Denver Westword in 2024, for example.

 4. Celebrate with smart collaborations.
 Strategic partnerships between like-minded brands are a great bridge to build between a niche category like concentrates and a total addressable market.

 For instance, Housing Works Cannabis Co’s partnership with SaltDrop, a beloved LGBTQ+ owned fitness studio in New York City, empowers customers with consumption-friendly workout classes.
-And O.pen teamed up with one of Colorado’s favorite fast-casual chains, Illegal Pete’s, to offer a special deal for National Queso Day
+And O.pen teamed up with one of Colorado’s favorite fast-casual chains, Illegal Pete’s, to offer a special deal for National Queso Day.

 The only thing a concentrates purveyor needs is to create an opportunity to organically showcase exactly where and how concentrates fit into consumers’ busy lifestyles.
+Taking an integrated approach resulted in coverage across cannabis trade publications, mainstream business media, and local news outlets, significantly expanding the brand's visibility during the crucial 710 sales period.

 Is your brand ready for 710?
 Reach out to Grasslands today to craft a tailored marketing plan for 7/10 and beyond that elevates your brand and concentrates products above the competition.
 We’re always ready to talk through your brand’s unique needs and pain points to find custom solutions.
 And if you aren’t ready to start that conversation yet, you can learn more about how we transform brands like yours with our proven process.